 In the USA deep fried butter is a thing, yes you read that right.
 So if you love clogged arteries or you’ve simply lost the will to live, then this deep-fried butter recipe is for you!

 Yes that’s right, this fried butter recipe which was featured at the Iowa State Fair in the USA, is a piece of butter on a stick, dunked in batter and put them into a deep fat fryer.

-Purportedly deep fried butter balls originated in Toronto, Canada, before becoming very popular in the United States.
-So it is probably more accurate to describe this dish as North American than just American.
+So perhaps it is more accurate to describe this dish as North American than just American.

 It also adds a slight twist by adding cream cheese to give more depth and flavour.